This is Why Internal and External Communication Should Work In Harmony

 Communication is vital to your business.
-Whether you’re talking to your employees, your customers or the general public, you need that constant two-way flow of information in order to keep the momentum going, and the profits rolling in.
-Both external and internal communications strategies are needed, working in tandem to push the company message across all audiences.
+Whether you’re talking to your employees, customers or the general public, you need that constant two-way flow of information to keep the momentum going and the profits rolling in.
+Both external and internal communications strategies are required, working in tandem to push the company message across all audiences.

 The two forms of communication need to work together.
 When it comes down to it, the communication needs of internal and external stakeholders are not that different.
 They need to hear the same core messages about your company and your brand.
 Keeping your messaging coherent and consistent will boost understanding, engagement and ultimately, profits.
 A survey by Lucidpress revealed that revenues increased by a third when the brand was presented consistently across both internal and external communications.

-In this blog, we explore the differences between internal and external communication in an organization.
-We then take a closer look at why your internal and external communications strategy needs to be aligned.
-How can you bring the two together and approach them with a joined-up mindset?
-Manage this and your business will benefit significantly.
+In this blog, we explore the difference between internal and external communication.
+We then take a closer look at why your internal and external communication strategy needs to be aligned.
+How can you unite the two and approach them with a joined-up mindset?
+Manage this, and your business will benefit significantly.

 Develop a robust internal comms strategy using our canvas

-So, what is internal and external communication?
+So, what is the difference between internal and external communication?
 On a basic level, we can differentiate between the two with the following points:

 Internal communications